TheConnMan/jukebot/CONTRIBUTING.md

 ### Future considerations
-1. Ensure that version has been bumped with semantic versioning (see Makefile)
+1. Ensure that version has been bumped with semantic versioning

 1. Ensure that the CHANGELOG has been updated

-1. Create a git tag for the version (see Makefile)
+1. Create a git tag for the version

 1. Create/update the changelog if necessary.
-We should consider using the github_changelog_generator gem.
+We should consider using the [github-changelog-generator](https://github.com/skywinder/github-changelog-generator) project.

-1. We Should consider using the stove project, which pushes cookbooks to Supermarket and tags to Github once we are ready.